colinzuo/dddtdd-docs/doc_center/docs/opensource-projects/ue4/100100-study/Engine/GameFramework/README.md

 	 */
 	virtual void Tick( float DeltaSeconds );

 	/**
+	 * Teleport this actor to a new location.
+If the actor doesn't fit exactly at the location specified, tries to slightly move it out of walls and such.
+	 *
+	 * @param DestLocation The target destination point
+	 * @param DestRotation The target rotation at the destination
+	 * @return true if the actor has been successfully moved, or false if it couldn't fit.
+	 */
+	UFUNCTION(BlueprintCallable, meta=( DisplayName="Teleport", ScriptName="Teleport", Keywords = "Move Position" ), Category="Transformation")
+	bool K2_TeleportTo( FVector DestLocation, FRotator DestRotation );

+	/** Event called when this Actor is reset to its initial state - used when restarting level without reloading. */ UFUNCTION(BlueprintImplementableEvent, Category=Actor, meta=(DisplayName="OnReset", ScriptName="OnReset"))
+	void K2_OnReset();

+	/**
 	 * Get the owning connection used for communicating between client/server
 	 * @return NetConnection to the client or server for this actor